Forest Green Rovers F.C.: Colours and crest

 The previous club badge was very similar to the FC Barcelona badge.
 The flag of St. George appeared on both badges, showing his links to England as well as Catalonia.
 Rovers' home kit for many years was a black and white striped shirt with black shorts.

 In May 2011, the club released a consultation for supporters inviting opinions on the club's decision to change its badge.
-The new badge was used from the beginning of the 2011–2012 season.
+The new badge was used from the beginning of the 2011–12 season.

 On 2 July 2012, it was announced that the club would change its home strip from its traditional black and white stripes to a lime green shirt with black shorts and socks.
 The decision to move away from the traditional black and white stripes proved controversial with many supporters.
 The away strip was also changed to an all-white kit with the dates '1899–2012' near the neckline of the kit to indicate the years when the club first played in an all-white kit and the decision to bring it back in 2012.

 In the summer of 2014 the home strip was changed to lime green and black stripes on the front, with a plain green back, green shorts and black and green striped socks in order to align with sponsor Ecotricity's marketing colours.
 On 19 August 2014, the new away strip was announced, which would be a modern version of the traditional home strip of black and white striped shirt, black shorts and red socks.

 In 2021, the team became the first in the world to play in a football kit made from a composite material consisting of recycled plastic and coffee grounds.

 Rivalries

 Gloucestershire rivals Cheltenham Town are seen as the club's main rivals.
 Fixtures between the two sides are humorously named El Glosico, a play-on-words of the famous El Clásico fixture.

-During the club's years in the non-league pyramid, the club maintained local rivalries with Gloucester City, and Bath City.
-However, following Rovers' promotion to the EFL in 2017, these rivalries are no longer competed.

-Smaller rivalries have since developed with Bristol Rovers and Newport County.
+In the non-League pyramid, the club maintains local rivalries with Gloucester City, and Bath City.
+Smaller rivalries also developed with Bristol Rovers, Newport County and Swindon Town during Forest Green's Football League years.